 Where the Rangers Stand in 2026

 The Walker Texas Ranger cast represents the twilight of a specific era of American television.
-With Clarence Gilyard, Noble Willingham, and Floyd Red Crow Westerman gone, the original ensemble is diminishing with each passing year.
+With Chuck Norris, Clarence Gilyard, Noble Willingham, and Floyd Red Crow Westerman now gone, the original ensemble has lost its biggest names, and every reunion and retrospective carries a deeper weight.

 In 2026, the legacy of Walker Texas Ranger isn’t measured in episode counts or Nielsen ratings.